datanav/docs/configuration.rst

 Compaction deletes the oldest entities in a dataset and reclaims space for those entities in the dataset's indexes.

-Datasets that are written to by pipes using the :ref:`dataset sink <dataset_sink>` are automatically compacted once every 24 hours, unless sink compaction is enabled.
-If sink compaction is enabled then compaction will happen incrementally as the pipe writes new entities to the dataset.
+Datasets that are written to by pipes using the :ref:`dataset sink <dataset_sink>` are compacted incrementally as the pipe writes new entities to the dataset by default (compaction type "sink" enabled).
+If sink compaction is disabled, the dataset is automatically compacted once every 24 hours (compaction type "background" in the global settings or compaction.sink set to ``false``).
 The default is to keep the last two versions of every entity up until the current time.

 Properties